Scienza/SitoAndreaIdini/content/projects/tools/work_tools.md

 There are infinite and infinitely evolving tools to graphic design. _Data visualization_ is a field of is own right, that is rapidly expanding as new tools becomes available, and appreciated by larger audiences.

-The necessities of a theory scientist are relatively limited, but a lot of exposure can be gained with usage and skill on appropriate tools.
+The necessities of a theory scientist are relatively limited, but a lot of exposure can be gained with skilled use of appropriate tools.
 Most importantly, sometimes insight can be gained just by changing the graphical representation of things.
 Depends a lot if you are a visually or textually oriented thinker how much you should invest in this section, but is never wasted time.

 The basic thing to do is to make your code print-out an ASCII file with the data you want plotted on lines and columns.
 After that, to use a program which reads the files and graphically shows the output in form of scatterplot or line plot which are the two most common plot types in physics.